 If you haven't visited a luxury hotel in a while, it's time to check out the shops-not to stock up on sundries, but to scope out your growing and undeniably strong competition.
-Among the Oscar de la Renta floral caftans, fringed Lanvin clutches, and Jimmy Choo flat sandals, you'll find local resident, who dropped by on her top jewelry lines-as well as lessons on marketing and merchandising.
+Among the Oscar de la Renta floral caftans, fringed Lanvin clutches, and Jimmy Choo flat sandals, you'll find top jewelry lines-as well as lessons on marketing and merchandising.